microsoft/TypeScript-Handbook/pages/tutorials/React.md

 One final thing we'll point out in this section is the line `document.getElementById('root') as HTMLElement`.
 This syntax is called a *type assertion*, sometimes also called a *cast*.
-This is a useful way of telling TypeScript that you know a little more about the type than the type checker does.
+This is a useful way of telling TypeScript what the real type of an expression is when you know better than the type checker.

-The reason we need to do so in this case is that `getElementById`'s return type is `HTMLElement | null`, meaning that it can return `null`.
+The reason we need to do so in this case is that `getElementById`'s return type is `HTMLElement | null`.
+Put simply, `getElementById` returns `null` when it can't find an element with a given `id`.
-We're operating under the assumption that `getElementById` will actually succeed, so we need convince TypeScript of that using the `as` syntax.
+We're assuming that `getElementById` will actually succeed, so we need convince TypeScript of that using the `as` syntax.

 TypeScript also has a trailing "bang" syntax (`!`), which removes `null` and `undefined` from the prior expression.
 So we *could* have written `document.getElementById('root')!`, but in this case we wanted to be a bit more explicit.